swcarpentry/python-novice-inflammation/_episodes/08-func.md

 >
 > > ## Solution
 > > ~~~
-> > '''Takes an array as input, and returns a corresponding array scaled so
+> > """Takes an array as input, and returns a corresponding array scaled so
 > > that 0 corresponds to the minimum and 1 to the maximum value of the input array.
 > >
 > > Examples: